What This Article Covers

 This is an anecdote, and it sounds like it was written by Donald Trump (except it use the word massive instead of tremendous.)
 If your benchmark study could have been written by Donald Trump, then you have a credibility problem with your benchmarking study.

 This article did not review the benchmarking of other database vendors.
-However, I find it more likely than not that vendors like IBM, given the database talent that they have, not also have a solution that is superior to HANA in performance.
+However, I find it more likely than not that vendors like IBM, given the database talent that they have, not also have a solution that is superior to SAP HANA performance.
 And the list of other database vendors that can also beat HANA is likely more than just Oracle and IBM.
+The bottom line is that out of one type of database processing, called short query SQL, SAP HANA Performance is poor.

 Brightwork Research and Analysis was not paid or otherwise compensated by any vendor or other entity to write this article.